valeriorizzi/OneOPES_tutorial/README.md

 to see the dynamics of $\phi$ colour by the opes.bias.

 > [!IMPORTANT]
 > <span id="transitions-discussion">Many transitions are observed, which is a good sign, but is not sufficient for building a converged free energy.
 Counting the number of back and forth transition is in fact a deceiving criterium for convergence.
 It is true that back and forth transitions are necessary for building a free energy as one must sample well the relevant phase space.
-However, if those transitions are due to an out-of-equilibrium bias potential that strongly changes in time, the reweight procudere would be noisy, ineffective and overall ill-defined.
+However, if those transitions are due to an out-of-equilibrium bias potential that strongly changes in time, the reweight procedure would be noisy, ineffective and overall ill-defined.
 One must have back and forth transitions _and_ a quasi-static underlying bias potential to build a converged FES. </span>

 To check this, run
 ```bash